jamespfennell/hoard/docs/design-doc.md

 ### Delete

-The delete action removes data files from object storage.
+The delete task removes data files from object storage.

 -`start_time`: the beginning of the time period for which one wants the data deleted.
     This time is automatically rounded down to the nearest hour.